w7sst/MorseRunner/.github/CONTRIBUTING.md

 should be performed on the feature branch as part of submitting the pull request.
 Doing so will help maintain a solid code base.
 Reviews also serve as a good way to learn details of the project.
-Reviewers are looking for bugs and adherance to coding standards.
+Reviewers are looking for bugs and adherence to coding standards.
-Additional code changes are often made after a review to incorporate suggested improvementment and/or suggestions.
+Additional code changes are often made after a review to incorporate suggested improvement and/or suggestions.
 Some reviewers may even contribute specific code changes as part of the review.
 Code reviews will typically occur near the end of development or after submitting your PR (Pull Request) for review.